google/swiftshader/docs/dEQP.md

     ```
     mkdir build
     cd build
-    cmake .. -G "Visual Studio 15 2017 Win64"
+    cmake ..
     ```
-    Note: If you have multiple versions of Visual Studio installed and you want to make sure cmake is using the correct version of Visual Studio, you can specify it by calling, for example:

-    `cmake .. -G "Visual Studio <version> Win64"`

-    Also note: don't call 'cmake .' directly in the root directory.
+    Note: don't call 'cmake .' directly in the root directory.
 It will make things fails later on.
 If you do, simply erase the files created by CMake and follow the steps above.

 17. Build dEQP: